LauMarMar17/HMDA_Information_retrieval/README.md

 ## First Assignment: Profile-based retrieval

-Implementation an information retrieval engine targeted at delivering small text snippets to different users depending on their profile.
+Implementation of an information retrieval engine targeted at delivering small text snippets to different users depending on their profile.

-The [dataset](data/Movies) found in Kaggle contains the Title, the plot and the gender of several movies.
+The [dataset](data/Movies) found in Kaggle contains the title, the plot and the gender of several movies.
+(User profile to be determined).

-The Notebook can be found [here](Assignment1/profile_based_retrieval.ipynb)
+The Notebook can be found [here](Assignment1/profile_based_retrieval.ipynb).